 Here’s how you can use the BANT framework,

-Most B2B solutions on a subscription model have a wide price range.
+Most B2B solutions on a subscription model have wide pricing.
 The prospect can choose a plan that suits their needs and budget.
-Also, you can clear the price factor by asking the prospect what they expect from the product or service.
+Also, asking the prospect what they expect from your offering can clear the price factor.

 It usually takes three stakeholders to finalize a purchase in an organization, and you have to convince all of them.
 Find out who all are involved in the sales process and how you can reach out to them.

 3. Figure out the importance of the problem

 You have to ask yourself whether the prospect is keen on solving the problem or not and find out the prospect’s needs.

 Determine how fast the prospect’s organization can make a decision.
 Is the deal going to take months, or will close quickly?
 Doing so would help you prepare for it.